Generalized forms of types N = 1, 2 and higher gauge theory: Applications

-As in the 2CS case, our expression for the 3CS form differs from the one given in \cite{SDH4} only by the exact term $d\langle A,C\rangle_{\mathfrak{g},\mathfrak{l}}$.
-Hence the two yield identical action functionals on a manifold without boundary.
+As in the 2CS case, our expression for the 3CS form differs from that of Ref.~\cite{SDH4} only by the addition of the exact term $d\langle A,C\rangle_{\mathfrak{g},\mathfrak{l}}$.
+Consequently, the two prescriptions define the same action functional on manifolds without boundary.

 The generalized curvature associated with $\mathcal{A}=A+ B\xi^1+ B\xi^2+ C\xi^1\xi^2$ is